Asd11178/https-github.com-balena-io-etcher/docs/MANUAL-TESTING.md

 - [ ] Insert a too small drive and expect a warning
 - [ ] Put an image into a drive and attempt to flash the image to the drive that contains it
-- [ ] Attempt to flash a compressed image (for which we can get the uncompressed size) into a drive that is big enough to hold the compressed image, but not big enough to hold the uncompressed version
+- [ ] Attempt to flash a compressed image – for which Etcher can determine the uncompressed size (i.e. .zip, .dmg, .xz) – to a drive that is big enough to hold the compressed image, but not big enough to hold the uncompressed version
 - [ ] Enable "Unsafe Mode" and attempt to select a system drive
 - [ ] Enable "Unsafe Mode", and if there is only one system drive (and no